wp-plugins/wp-embed-facebook/readme.txt

 It is posible that another plugin or your theme already has the Facebook SDK for javascript, you can disable the enqueue of the script on the advanced options

+= I can only embed a max of 100 photos on albums =

+This is a facebook limitation, will try to work around it and update this feature on the premium plugin.

+= How to change embedded post background =

+The embedded post code comes directly from facebook so there is no easy way to change it, for a moment there posts could be queried on the api but for the moment is not working.
+When it does an update will follow.

 == Screenshots ==

 1. Fan Page Embed